The Sound ... Of A Brand New World

 Best song: Let Down or No Surprises

 Personally, I don't think this comes close to an all-time great album (and it didn't save anything in rock music, that's for sure), but I sure don't buy into the inevitable anti-hype either.
 My main problem with the album comes not from the excessive praise it's received over the years, or the fact that its originality is largely overstated by many of the band's fans, but rather from a stretch in the middle that I enjoy less with each listen.
-Unless one has a heavy emotional investment in the concept of the album, and views the track as the album's keystone, I don't see how Fitter, Happier can be considered anything but a stupifying waste of two minutes.
+Unless one has a heavy emotional investment in the concept of the album, and views the track as the album's keystone, I don't see how "Fitter, Happier" can be considered anything but a stupefying waste of two minutes.
 The Stephen Hawking imitation voice, listing all of the various good things to do to keep healthy and sane, always annoys me within fifteen seconds, and the album would be seriously improved without it.
 The next two tracks aren't much better, either.
-Electioneering is a go-nowhere piece of dissonant boogie rock, and Climbing Up the Walls just strikes me as deeply unpleasant and ugly (that it's one of the longer songs on the album doesn't help either).
+"Electioneering" is a go-nowhere piece of ear-piercing boogie rock, and "Climbing Up the Walls" just strikes me as deeply unpleasant and ugly (that it's one of the longer songs on the album doesn't help either).
 So that's almost a full quarter of the album down the drain right there.

 I really like the rest of the album, though.
 I don't feel the kind of reverence towards the songs that many feel, and I don't find myself going out of my way to listen to them very often, but it would be hard for me not to enjoy and respect a bunch of songs this well arranged, produced and written.
-My two favorites are Let Down and No Surprises, which do the dreamy guitar pop lullaby genre (if such a genre exists outside this album) proud with fantastic melodies, vocal parts that nobody else could do justice, and, in the former, some effective subtle rhythmic unrest.
-I'm also quite fond of Subterranean Homesick Alien, whose guitars create one of the more beautifully bizarre atmospheres I've ever heard.
+My two favorites are "Let Down" and "No Surprises," which do the dreamy guitar pop lullaby genre (if such a genre exists outside this album) proud with fantastic melodies, vocal parts that nobody else could do justice, and, in the former, some effective subtle rhythmic unrest.
+I'm also quite fond of "Subterranean Homesick Alien," whose guitars create one of the more beautifully bizarre atmospheres I've ever heard.

-The more intense side of the band is effectively demonstrated in Paranoid Android, which effortlessly moves from a quiet driving mix of acoustic and electric guitars (all pinned down by subtle percussion that always makes the acoustic parts sound Spanish to me, even though I have no idea why) to a more obviously powerful electric section with a fantastic riff and some good over-the-top soloing.
+The more intense side of the band is effectively demonstrated in "Paranoid Android," which effortlessly moves from a quiet driving mix of acoustic and electric guitars (all pinned down by subtle percussion that always makes the acoustic parts sound Spanish to me, even though I have no idea why) to a more obviously powerful electric section with a fantastic riff and some good over-the-top soloing.
 And, of course, it then moves into the amazing "rain down" section, led by some great atmospheric vocals from Yorke, before going back in the heavier direction.

 Some of the other songs don't thrill me as much as I'd like, but they have their nice attributes all the same.
-Exit Music (for a Film) is most notable to me for its heavy use of a mellotron (if it's not a mellotron, then it's something that sounds really close to it), and while I don't think it's anywhere near as beautiful or moving as lots of people think, I still find it kinda pretty in its own sad way.
-I think it would be far exceeded, though, by How to Disappear Completely, on the next album.
-Karma Police is a little bit boring, but the piano part in the chorus more or less saves it.
-And finally, Lucky is almost nothing but mood and wailing Gilmour-esque guitar parts, but it does well in both of these aspects, so it's a keeper.
+"Exit Music (for a Film)" is most notable to me for its heavy use of a mellotron (if it's not a mellotron, then it's something that sounds really close to it), and while I don't think it's anywhere near as beautiful or moving as lots of people think, I still find it kinda pretty in its own sad way.
+I think it would be far exceeded, though, by "How to Disappear Completely," on the next album.
+"Karma Police" is a little bit boring, but the piano part in the chorus more or less saves it.
+And finally, "Lucky" is almost nothing but mood and wailing Gilmour-esque guitar parts, but it does well in both of these aspects, so it's a keeper.

-The Tourist, then, brings the album full circle; I am very skeptical of the idea that the tourist in question is somehow not involved in the car accident that prompts Airbag.
+"The Tourist," then, brings the album full circle; I am very skeptical of the idea that the tourist in question is somehow not involved in the car accident that prompts "Airbag."
 The anthemic calls of "hey...man..sloooow down...," underpinned by a fantastic set of chord sequences, create an extremely vivid, almost cinematic set of imagery for me, and that impresses the hell out of me.
 Maybe the song is actually a call to the listener to slow down the pace of one's life in this busy hectic world, but my interpretation is the one that's going to make me care about the song.

 So, while I may not fall in line with the general consensus that says this is one of the best albums ever, I still think it's a really nice album.
-Cut out the tracks I really don't like, and this could easily be a 13 (though higher probably wouldn't happen either).
+Cut out the tracks I really don't like, and this could easily be a D (though higher probably wouldn't happen either).
 And, of course, it's still a necessity for any decent collection of rock music, no matter the era one mainly focuses on.

-Andrew Galperin (andrew_galperin@yahoo.com) (06/01/08)
+Andrew Galperin (andrew_galperin.yahoo.com) (06/01/08)

 Well, it's been many years since I was first fascinated by this album